StefFriend/ForEmHash/README.md

 - Windows: Run as Administrator
 - Linux/Mac: Check file permissions with `ls -la`

+### CSV Merger Memory Issues

+For very large datasets (thousands of files):
+- Process CSV files in smaller batches
+- Increase Python memory allocation
+- Use a system with more RAM

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes: